Singularities of secant varieties from a Hodge theoretic perspective: Introduction

 \textbf{Higher Du Bois singularities.} We now recall that associated to any complex variety $Z$ there is the Du Bois complex $\underline{\Omega}^{\bullet}_Z$, introduced in \cite{dubois81}, which is an object in the derived category of filtered complexes on $Z$.
 The associated graded objects are objects in the derived category of coherent sheaves.
 A variety $Z$ is said to have Du Bois singularities if the canonical morphism $\mathcal{O}_Z \to \underline{\Omega}^{0}_Z$ is a quasi-isomorphism.
-This notion has been generalized by requiring the canonical morphisms $\Omega^k_Z \to \underline{\Omega}^{k}_Z$ to be quasi-isomorphisms for $0\leq k\leq p$ as well.
-This condition is well-behaved for varieties whose singularities are local complete intersections (see \cite{MP,MP22}) but usually fails otherwise, as is the case of secant varieties as they are in general not even Cohen-Macaulay (\cite[Theorem 1.3]{CS18}).\\
+This notion has been generalized by requiring the canonical morphisms $\Omega^k_Z \to \underline{\Omega}^{k}_Z$ to be quasi-isomorphisms for $0\leq k\leq p$ as well, and varieties that satisfy this property are said to have $p$-Du Bois singularities.
+The condition is well-behaved for varieties whose singularities are local complete intersections (see \cite{MP,MP22}) but usually fails otherwise, as is the case of secant varieties as they are in general not even Cohen-Macaulay (\cite[Theorem 1.3]{CS18}).

-For this reason, a new definition of varieties having $p$-Du Bois singularities was introduced in \cite{SVV}, which generalizes the previously described notion for varieties with local complete intersection singularities.
+For this reason, a new definition of varieties having $p$-Du Bois singularities was proposed in \cite{SVV}, which generalizes the previously described notion for varieties with local complete intersection singularities.
 Our first result is about a vanishing condition on the cohomology of the Du Bois complexes.
 Following \cite{SVV}, we say that a variety has {\it pre-$p$-Du Bois singularities} if these complexes are concentrated in degree zero for $0\leq k\leq p$ (see \definitionref{defpredb}).
-When $n\geq 2$ and $(l,d)$ satisfies \eqref{co3} for sufficiently large $s$, $\Sigma$ satisfies this for every non-negative integers $p$.
-Also, $\Sigma$ has pre-$p$-Du Bois singularities for all $p\geq 0$ when $X$ is a curve embedded by the complete linear series of a line bundle of degree $\geq 2g+3$:
+When $L$ satisfies $(Q_n)$-property, $\Sigma$ satisfies this for every non-negative integer $p$.
+In fact, we have: